xer0xe9/xer0xE9.github.io/_posts/2022-05-18-A-Case-of-Vidar-Infostealer-Part-2.md

 ![image](/assets/images/vidar/stolen_files_and_dirs.png){:class="img-responsive"}

-immidiately after that a zip file with "_8294024645.zip" name format is created and stolen contents from working directory are compressed
+immidiately after that a zip file with "_8294024645.zip" name format is created and stolen contents from working directory are compressed (file is compressed using Zip2 encryption algorithm as identified by KANAL)

 ![image](/assets/images/vidar/compressed_zip_file.png){:class="img-responsive"}